Vöröskő castle is located in the Upper lands/Horná zem/Felföld. It is in Slovakia, and in Slovakian it is called Hrad Červený Kameň.

 Vöröskő castle remained the property of the Pálffy family until 1945.
 It was the year when all of their properties were confiscated by the state.
 To give you a hint, here are the most significant of the castles, domains, or palaces of the Pálffy family that were taken away from them:

 The Pálffy family had hereditary offices in Árva, Bajmóc, Bazin, Bény, Borostyánkő, Dettrekő, Dévény, Fehérkő, Feketenyék, Gidrafa, Jókő, Királyfa, Nyitra, Malacka, and in Pozsony.
-They had palaces in four places: in Szentgyörgy, Szomolány, Trencsén, and in Vöröskő.
-These were taken away until 1949 but their palaces in Hungary in Lovasberény, Gönc, Visegrád, and in Vác have also fallen into the hands of the state.
+They had palaces in four places: Szentgyörgy, Szomolány, Trencsén, and in Vöröskő.
+These were taken away until 1949 but their palaces in Hungary in Lovasberény, Gönc, Visegrád, and Vác have also fallen into the hands of the state.
 Now, there is an exhibition about the Pálffy family in Vöröskő castle.
 Sadly, there is no Hungarian description on the website of Vöröskő (Hrad Červený Kameň).

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Below, you can find my books in various editions (color/black-and-white, paperback, hardcover, ebook) Thank you very much.

 My work can also be followed and supported on Patreon: